kedeger/html-css-review/readme.md

   bottom: 0;
 }
 /*
-This assigns any elements in the footer an absolute position (defined by the page) and not other page elements.
+This assigns any elements in the footer an absolute position (defined by the page) and not other page elements, and also states the footer should be spaced 0 away from the bottom.
 */